Latest News

 South Gippsland Shire Council's 2024/25 Annual Report highlights major infrastructure projects, strong financial management, expanded community services, and full achievement of Council Plan initiatives across the past 12 months. - South Gippsland Remembrance Day services to be held in various locations and other council updates

-East Gippsland Shire Council invites nominations for the 2026 Australia Day Awards, recognising individuals, groups, and events for outstanding community contributions in volunteering, sport, arts, environment, and service. - Southern Rural Water upgrades over meters across Gippsland to improve accuracy and fair water management
+East Gippsland Council is calling for nominations for the 2026 Australia Day Awards, celebrating individuals, groups, and events that make outstanding contributions to the community across volunteering, sport, arts, and environment. - Southern Rural Water upgrades over meters across Gippsland to improve accuracy and fair water management

 South Gippsland celebrates Victorian Seniors Festival this October with 60+ free and low-cost events across nine towns, inviting over-60s to connect, create, celebrate, and enjoy community through sport, arts, learning, and fun. - Southern Rural Water urges water users to monitor, manage, and comply as Spring forecast warns above-average rainfall